python/pyperformance/doc/usage.rst

 * Help to detect performance regression in a Python implementation
 * Validate that an optimization change makes Python faster and don't performance regressions, or only minor regressions
-* Compare two implementations of Python, not only CPython 2 vs Python 3, but also CPython vs PyPy
+* Compare two implementations of Python, for example CPython and PyPy
 * Showcase of Python performance which ideally would be representative of performances of applications running on production